jahnavijasti/data-512-FinalProject/README.md

 ## Introduction

 People, educated and uneducated, who do not work and cannot earn enough for their own living, are called unemployed.
 The unemployment ratio of a country is calculated by dividing the number of unemployed people by the total number of people in the country.
+The motivation behind this analysis is to bring more in depth knowledge about unemployement in the world.
+We know that there is an effect of unemployment on any country, and this analysis gives insights of which countries need to focus more on employment oppourtunities.

+## Why is this analysis important

 High unemployment can have a negative impact on the country’s economic growth.
 It may also increase poverty, alcoholism, depression and suicide rate.
 This could be a great threat to humans.
 Hence, analyzing the unemployment data could give the government or the organizations a first idea on what is going on in the world, and what measures could be taken to decrease unemployment.